NexMirror/Kallithea/docs/upgrade.rst

 utility.

-Look for ``sqlalchemy.url`` in your configuration file to determine database type, settings, location, etc.
+Look for ``sqlalchemy.url`` in your configuration file to determine database type, settings, location, etc. If you were running Kallithea 0.3.x or older, this was ``sqlalchemy.db1.url``.

 3. Activate the Kallithea virtual environment (if any)